Quantile Mechanics II: Changes of Variables in Monte Carlo methods and GPU-Optimized Normal Quantiles: Conclusions

 We have given an explicit example for the Student t case, where a power series emerges coupled to a tail model.
 Other more complicated distributions with an explicit density may be handled similarly or numerically, and other base distributions may be treated.
 In particular we can use changes of variable to construct ``essentially IF-less'' algorithms for objects like the normal quantile.
 The efficiency of such algorithms in GPU computation is of interest, and the methods introduced here can be considered for other target distributions.
 In contrast to the normal case, where there are no parameters beyond the translation and scale, we must first solve the RODE with the relevant parameters and then develop a suitable fast approximation.

 These methods also simplify the use of a Gaussian or T-copula, since the two steps of mapping to the unit hypercube and back to the marginals may be folded together into one operation, where the solution to the RODE is applied directly in one step.
 Of course, the methods developed here rely on the ability to compute the logarithmic derivatives of the target and base densities.
-Where the target density is not known explicitly, but whose characteristic function is known, other methods must be used.
+Where the target density is not known explicitly, but its characteristic function is known, other methods must be used.
 Investigations of the resulting integro-differential equations will be reported elsewhere.

-We have reported a new formula for the normal quantile and demonstrated a modest performance benefit on a GPU architecture by working in a branchless form for single precision work.
-Initial CPU tests on Double precision variations suggest more significant performance enhancements.
+The second thread of thought concerns the detailed practicalities of building good quantile implementations for Monte Carlo use.
+We have set out the numerical and computer science issues that are relevant to this in general.
+Then, as a particular application of these methods for recycling, we have carried out an extensive re-evaluation of the methods used for computing the normal quantile, especially in a GPU environment.
+We have reported new formulae for the normal quantile in both {\it float} and {\it double} mode.
+In float mode our approach is competitive on speed with the fast formula developed by Giles but offers, we believe, a substantial improvement in precision.
+In double precision we have provided a new formula which outperforms all other methods known to us on GPU speed while preserving full double precision on a range more than enough for Monte Carlo simulations.